buley/dash/README.md

 ##### `versionchange` transactions

-A version number can represent only one schema for particular database, but a programmer can change a database's layout by incrementing its version number, triggering something called a "versionchange" transaction.
-Version changes preserve databases object stores and indexes, but from within a versionchange callback the programmer is allowed to make modifications to a database schema.
+A version number can represent only one schema for particular database, but a programmer can change a database's layout by incrementing its version number, triggering something called a "`versionchange`" transaction.
+[Version changes](https://developer.mozilla.org/en-US/docs/Web/API/IDBTransaction#VERSION_CHANGE) preserve databases object stores and indexes, but from within a `versionchange` callback the programmer is allowed to make modifications to a database schema.

 Database operations that require a version change include both creating and deleting object stores, and both creating and deleting indexes.

 #### Opening Databases

 To get to objects, you have to through object stores, and to get to object stores you have to go through databases.
-So the first step in interaction with IndexedDB is almost always to open a database.
+So the first step in interaction with `IndexedDB` is almost always to open a database.
+Database open requests are instances of [`IDBOpenDBRequest`](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest).

 	dash.open.database({ database: 'foo' })
 		.then(function(context) {